esteinig/brick/README.md

 See the `docker` subdirectory for reverse-proxy and alternative service configurations using `Traefik`.

-If you are hosting your own instance of the application on the web, my assumption is that know what you are doing and have enough background knowledge to modify `docker/traefik/web/dynamic.yml` and `docker/docker-compose.web.yml`.
+If you are hosting your own instance of the application on the web, my assumption is that you know what you are doing and have enough background knowledge to modify `docker/traefik/web/dynamic.yml` and `docker/docker-compose.web.yml`.
 Please ensure proper attribution if you are running your own web-instance, it helps to keep our main server running :heart:

-In this example, we are using the pre-configured `localhost` reverse-proxy to test deployment on a local machine (`http://brick.localhost/`), assuming you have no other reverse-proxy service running:
+In this example, we are using the pre-configured `localhost` reverse-proxy to test deployment on a local machine (`http://brick.localhost/`), assuming there are no other reverse-proxy service running:

 ```bash
 # Create the external `proxy` network which